Toulouse

 The historic center of Avignon has been recognized as a UNESCO World Heritage Site since 1995 for its extraordinary medieval architecture and significance in the history of Western Christianity.

-From 1309 to 1377, the Popes lived in Avignon, at the Palais des Papes, rather than in Rome.
-Today this palace/fortress attracts around 650,000 visitors every year.
-You’ll feel like you’ve stepped back in time as you explore Avignon’s magical historical sites.
+From 1309 to 1377, the Popes lived in Avignon, at the Palais des Papes, rather than Rome.
+Today, this palace/fortress attracts around 650,000 visitors every year.
+As you explore Avignon’s magical historical sites, you’ll feel like you’ve stepped back in time.

 Antibes

-Our final stop, The port town of Antibes is the second largest town on the French Riviera and makes for an ideal day trip from Nice.
-Established by the ancient Greeks, this picturesque town offers a choice blend of fascinating cultural sites, sandy beaches (48 in total!), and delicious eateries.
+Our final stop, The port town of Antibes, is the second largest town on the French Riviera and makes for an ideal day trip from Nice.
+Established by the ancient Greeks, this picturesque town offers a blend of fascinating cultural sites, sandy beaches (48 in total!), and delicious eateries.

 Antibes features many festivals throughout the year, including a major Jazz festival and the Antibes Yacht Show, so it’s worth checking listings before your arrival.